system76/tech-docs/src/models/oryp6/repairs.md

 ### Steps to replace the M.2 drive:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Locate the M.2 drive (or slot.)
+2. Unscrew the retainer screw opposite the M.2 slot.

 ![M.2 slots](./img/m2-slots.jpg)

-3. Unscrew the retainer screw opposite the M.2 slot.
-4. Remove the existing M.2 drive by pulling it out of the slot.
+3. Remove the existing M.2 drive by pulling it out of the slot.
-5. Insert the new M.2 drive into the slot and hold it in place.
+4. Insert the new M.2 drive into the slot and hold it in place.
-6. Replace the retainer screw.
+5. Replace the retainer screw.

 ## Replacing the cooling system: